 One key feature to realize here is that this motherboard features the premium Intel chipset, the Z390.
 The benefit of this chipset is that it is overclock friendly.

-Therefore, if you plan to tweak your processor or your RAM, then the powerful VRMs here will make sure your system remains stable.
+Therefore, if you plan to tweak your processor or your RAM, then the powerful 10+2 VRM design here will make sure your system remains stable.

-Other than that, it offers 1 x M.2 slots and support for 128 GB of RAM across its 4 x DIMM slot.
-One drawback is that 1 x M.2 slot.
+Other than that, it offers 1 x M.2 slot and support for 128 GB of RAM across its 4 x DIMM slot.
+One drawback is that it only has 1 x M.2 slot.
 However, it offers an ample 6 x SATA 3 ports.
-It makes up for that flaw by featuring a whole lot of PCIE X1 slot i.e four of them .
+It makes up for that flaw by featuring a whole lot of PCIE X1 slot i.e three of them .

 So in short, if you are sticking with older gen Intel CPUs and want to overclock them, then this is the best motherboard under $150.

 4. GIGABYTE GA-A320M-S2H – AM4 – Budget AMD System

 With this motherboard we are entering the realm of ultra budget motherboards.
 If you want to build an AMD build at the cheapest possible costs, then this may interest you.

-This motherboard is suitable for those looking for build a simple PC for home use or for office.
+This motherboard is suitable for those looking to build a simple PC for home use or for office.
 As far as gaming is concerned, sure you can use it for a casual gaming setup so long as you do not overclock the system